MuhtasimTanmoy/notebook/security/certificate.md

 - DER
     - binary encoded
 - PEM
-    - Governed by RFCs, its used preferentially by open-source software.
+    - Governed by RFCs, it's used preferentially by open-source software.
 It can have a variety of extensions (.pem, .key, .cer, .cert, more)

 - PKCS7
     - An open standard used by Java and supported by Windows.
 Does not contain private key material.

 - PKCS12
     - A Microsoft private standard that was later defined in an RFC that provides enhanced security versus the plain-text PEM format.
 This can contain private key material.
-Its used preferentially by Windows systems, and can be freely converted to PEM format through use of openssl.
+It's used preferentially by Windows systems and can be freely converted to PEM format through the use of OpenSSL.

 - DER
     - The parent format of PEM.
 It's useful to think of it as a binary version of the base64-encoded PEM file.
 Not routinely used very much outside of Windows.

 - .csr
     - This is a Certificate Signing Request.
-Some applications can generate these for submission to certificate-authorities.
+Some applications can generate these for submission to certificate authorities.
     - The actual format is PKCS10 which is defined in RFC 2986.
-It includes some/all of the key details of the requested certificate such as subject, organization, state, whatnot, as well as the public key of the certificate to get signed.
+It includes some/all of the key details of the requested certificate such as subject, organization, state, and whatnot, as well as the public key of the certificate to get signed.
     - These get signed by the CA and a certificate is returned.
 The returned certificate is the public certificate (which includes the public key but not the private key), which itself can be in a couple of formats.

 - .pem